 Abandoning a small animal outdoors is leaving them to die outdoors, and besides being incredibly cruel, depending on your local laws this may also be a crime.
-Domestic animals are not equipped to survive outdoors and they are subject to predators, starvation, exposure, poisoning or other horrible fates.
-Even if your animal survives outdoors for any period of time, there is also a risk to negative impact for the local wildlife and ecosystem.
+Domestic animals are not equipped to survive outdoors, and they are subject to predators, starvation, exposure, poisoning or other horrible fates.
+Even if your animal survives outdoors for any time period, there is also a risk to a negative impact on the local wildlife and ecosystem.
 This is evidenced by the many situations where domestic rabbits are abandoned outdoors and begin to multiply, destroying local ecosystems and dying in great numbers.

 Thousands of animals are given up to rescues and shelters every year because their owners can no longer care for them or no longer want them, it is important to consider if there is an issue that could be resolved with your small animal without giving them up before you start seeking a new home for them.
 Here are several of the most common and avoidable issues why small animals are given up to new homes.

 My kids lost interest and don’t take care of their pet anymore

 The most common reason small animals like rabbits, chinchillas, hamsters, rats, and mice are given up to new homes is that the child they were originally purchased for loses interest in the pet.
 Many parents believe that having a small animal will teach their children responsibility by caring for a small living creature, but as evidenced by the number of animals not cared for appropriately in these situations, it is not a constructive way to teach your child a lesson.
 Most parents reinforce this failed lesson by teaching their child that if they do not live up to responsibility, the problem will become someone else’s when the animal is given away, or they will end up carrying guilt over giving up a pet that they did not care for.